pinkpong111/Resolution-Based-Information-Theory/README.md

 ---

-## 11. Relationship to DDFG Component Theories
+## 11. Relationship to DFG Component Theories

-This document provides the information-theoretic foundation from which the DDFG component theories derive.
+This document provides the information-theoretic foundation from which the DFG component theories derive.

 ```
 Vector Storm Theory